Write code.

 First-Class Proofs

-Export .r1cs and .wtns files for snarkjs.
-Generate Solidity verifier contracts with --solidity and verify proofs directly on Ethereum.
+Export .r1cs and .wtns for snarkjs compatibility.
+Generate Solidity verifier contracts with --solidity.
+Deploy and verify proofs directly on Ethereum.

 Proving a Poseidon commitment: Circom + snarkjs vs Achronyme.